330. Informed Consent - Greater than Minimal Risk Research

 Consent forms, consent addenda, and other consent documents must be approved by the IRB.

-Approved versions of consent documents are date-stamped by the RI and published as Board Documents in IRBNet.
+Approved versions of consent documents are date-stamped by Research Integrity and published as Board Documents in IRBNet.
 Only stamped, approved versions of consent materials may be used to enroll participants.

 Date-stamped versions of approved consent materials remain in effect until changes to the documents are submitted and approved by the IRB through an amendment request.
 Following approval of an amended document, an updated date-stamp is placed on the approved version of the revised document and the date-stamped document is published as a Board Document in IRBNet.